-Conditions in European markets were also generally favorable during the quarter.
-European financial markets benefited from positive investor sentiment relating to the European Economic and Monetary Union ("EMU").
-EMU commenced on January 1, 1999 when the European Central Bank assumed control of monetary policy for the 11 European Union countries participating in EMU.
+Conditions in European markets were stable during the quarter.
+European financial markets have benefited from positive investor sentiment relating to the European Economic and Monetary Union ("EMU").
+EMU commenced on January 1, 1999 when the European Central Bank (the "ECB") assumed control of monetary policy for the 11 European Union ("EU") countries participating in EMU.
 Since its inception, the euro has emerged as a new funding alternative for many issuers.
-During the quarter, three interest rate cuts by the Bank of England aggregating 1.25%, and one coordinated interest rate cut of 0.25% by the EMU member countries occurred as the result of indications of an economic slowdown in Europe, particularly in Germany.
-The slowing growth rates in portions of Europe is partially attributable to a decline in exports, which have been negatively impacted by the ongoing financial difficulties in Asia, Russia and Latin America.
+However, during the quarter the ECB's decision to allow Italy to exceed its budget deficit targets illustrated the difficulties associated with maintaining a common currency.
+This development, along with slowing economic growth within the EU, contributed to the euro's depreciation relative to the U.S. dollar during much of the quarter.
+In response to the sluggish economic growth rates within Europe, during the quarter the ECB cut interest rates by 0.50%, and the Bank of England reduced interest rates by 0.25%.
+European economic growth has been affected by a decline in exports, which have been negatively impacted by the economic difficulties that have existed in Asia, Russia and Latin America.

-Market conditions in the Far East continued to be sluggish due to the ongoing economic and financial difficulties that have existed in the region since the latter half of fiscal 1997.
-The Japanese economy continued to suffer from its worst recession since the end of World War II, and has been adversely affected by shrinking consumer demand, declining corporate profits, rising unemployment and deflation.
-Although Japan's government has taken steps to mitigate these conditions, including bank bailouts, emergency loans and stimulus packages, such measures have yet to significantly improve the nation's economic performance.
-Market conditions were also difficult elsewhere in the Far East, as the poor economic performance of Japan continued to adversely affect the financial markets of many nations within the region.
+Economic and financial difficulties have existed in the Far East region since the latter half of fiscal 1997.
+The Japanese economy has suffered from its worst recession since the end of World War II, and has been adversely affected by shrinking consumer demand, declining corporate profits, rising unemployment and deflation.
+However, during the quarter there were preliminary indications that the steps taken by Japan's government to mitigate these conditions, including bank bailouts, emergency loans and stimulus packages, were beginning to have a favorable impact on the nation's economic performance.
+As a result, market conditions in the Far East began to exhibit limited signs of improvement during the quarter.
+Market conditions elsewhere in the Far East, including Hong Kong, Singapore and Korea, also exhibited signs of recovery during the quarter.
+Although much uncertainty still remains, investor interest in the Far East region has generally increased as a result of these developments.

-Results of the Company for the Quarter ended February 28, 1999 and February 28, 1998
+Results of the Company for the Quarter and Six Month Period ended May 31, 1999 and 1998

-The Company's net income of \$1,037 million in the quarter ended February 28, 1999 represented an increase of 81% as compared to the first quarter of fiscal 1998.
-Net income for the quarter ended February 28, 1998 included a charge of \$117 million resulting from the cumulative effect of an accounting change.
-Excluding the impact of the cumulative effect of an accounting change, net income for the quarter ended February 28, 1999 increased 50% from the comparable prior year period.
-Diluted earnings per common share were \$1.76 in the quarter ended February 28, 1999 as compared to \$0.91 in the quarter ended February 28, 1998.
-Excluding the cumulative effect of an accounting change, diluted earnings per share for the quarter ended February 28, 1998 was \$1.10.
-The Company's annualized return on common equity was 29.5% for the quarter ended February 28, 1999, as compared to 16.8% for the comparable period of fiscal 1998.
-Excluding the cumulative effect of an accounting change, the annualized return on common equity for the quarter ended February 28, 1998 was 20.1%.
+The Company's net income of \$1,151 million and \$2,188 million in the quarter and six month period ended May 31, 1999 represented increases of 35% and 53% from the comparable periods of fiscal 1998.
+Net income for the six month period ended May 31, 1998 included a charge of \$117 million resulting from the cumulative effect of an accounting change.
+Excluding the impact of the cumulative effect of an accounting change, net income for the six month period ended May 31, 1999 increased 42% from the comparable prior year period.
+Diluted earnings per common share were \$1.95 and \$3.71 in the quarter and six month period ended May 31, 1999 as compared to \$1.37 and \$2.28 in the quarter and six month period ended May 31, 1998.
+Excluding the cumulative effect of an accounting change, diluted earnings per share for the six month period ended May 31, 1998 was \$2.47.
+The Company's annualized return on common equity was 31.4% and 30.5% for the quarter and six month period ended May 31, 1999, as compared to 25.2% and 21.0% for the comparable periods of fiscal 1998.
+Excluding the cumulative effect of an accounting change, the annualized return on common equity for the six month period ended May 31, 1998 was 22.6%.